ludovic-m/training-terraform/README.md

 Every workspace has a dedicated `.tfstate` file.

-The goal of this exercise is to create two workspaces : **Production** and **Development**.
+The goal of this exercise is to create two workspaces : **prod** and **dev**.
 For each workspace, we will create a dedicated `.tfvars` file, in order to have different values for each environment.

 - Create a  `dev.tfvars`, copy / paste the content of the `values.tfvars` file, and change the values.
 - Rename the `values.tfvars` in `prod.tfvars`